Adam Enfroy Logo

 CRM database maintenance is an essential part of keeping your system running smoothly.

-When it comes to data, having the correct name, contact details, phone numbers, and everything else needed to reach out to both new leads, and stay in touch with current customers, is critical.
+When it comes to data, having the correct name, contact details, phone numbers, and everything else needed to reach out to new leads, and stay in touch with current customers, is critical.

 Apart from data integrity, other database maintenance considerations include data backups, performance tuning, and user management.